Mercy Ships: History

 In 2007, the Africa Mercy made her official maiden voyage to Monrovia, Liberia, from the shipyard in England.
 In 2008, the Africa Mercy continued her service to Liberia, offering free surgeries, assistance in healthcare infrastructure development, and community-based preventive health care programs.
 More than 1,200 surgical procedures and 10,000 dental procedures were completed, along with community health projects such as HIV/AIDS prevention and construction of wells and latrines.

 Early in 2010, the ship was docked in Lomé, Togo, for the 2010 field service.
 In August 2010, the Africa Mercy went into a shipyard in South Africa, where it was equipped with new, more efficient generators.
 In 2009, the ship was docked in Cotonou, Benin, from February to December, providing free surgeries and medical care.
 Mercy Ships also worked with Beninese citizens on agriculture and water development projects on the ground in Benin.
 Before the Africa Mercy arrives in port, flyers are distributed to alert the public to the ship's upcoming visit.
 According to Jonathan Eppley of the Big Rapids Pioneer, the ship must first get invited by "a developing nation with a stable government."
 Then the ship will dock and operate as a floating hospital generally for 8 to 10 months, then goes off to resupply and make ship repairs.

 In 2019, the Africa Mercy docked in Dakar, Senegal, for a six-month field service.
-On February 1, 2022, the Africa Mercy returned to Dakar, Senegal with the goal to provide surgery to approximately 950 patients whose surgeries were delayed due to the COVID-19 pandemic.
+On February 1, 2022, the Africa Mercy returned to Dakar, Senegal, with the goal of providing surgery to approximately 950 patients whose surgeries were delayed due to the COVID-19 pandemic.
 In February 2024, following a period of extensive refit and maintenance in South Africa, the Africa Mercy arrived into the port of Toamasina, Madagascar, to begin her next field service.
+As of January 2026, Africa Mercy is moored in Madagascar.

 The new ship, the MV Global Mercy, in partnership with Stena RoRo, finished construction and joined the fleet in June 2021.
-The Global Mercy is the organization's first purpose-built hospital ship and is the largest civilian hospital ship in the world.
+The Global Mercy is the organization's first purpose-built hospital ship and is the largest civilian hospital ship in the world, at 174 m long.
 In February 2023, the Global Mercy arrived in the Port of Dakar, Senegal, to begin her first surgical field service.
-In August 2023, the Global Mercy arrived in Freetown, Sierra Leone for its next field service.
-More than 170 healthcare professionals across the surgical ecosystem received training.
+In August 2023, the Global Mercy arrived in Freetown, Sierra Leone, for its next field service.
 After a period of maintenance, the hospital ship returned to Sierra Leone in August 2024 to begin another 10-month field service.
+Global Mercy is moored in Freetown until June 2026.

 In 2024, Mercy Ships announced its plans to expand its fleet with a new, purpose-built vessel.